jemmy512/book-notes/SE/refactoring-2.md

     return `youngestAge: ${youngest}, totalSalary: ${totalSalary}`;
     ```
-    The point of Split Loop isn’t what it does on its own but what it sets up for the next move—and I’m usually looking to extract the loops into their own functions.
+    The point of Split Loop isn’t what it does on its own but what it sets up for the next move - and I’m usually looking to extract the loops into their own functions.
     ```js
     // 3.1 `Slide Statements` to reorganize the code a bit first let totalSalary = 0;